By John Hopkins Bloomberg School of Public Health

 The data compared several different types of talk therapy and found individual CBT was the most effective.
 CBT is a form of treatment that focuses on relationships between thoughts, feelings and behaviors.
 It helps people challenge irrational fears and overcome their avoidance of social situations, Mayo-Wilson says.

-For people who don’t want talk therapy, or who lack access to CBT, the most commonly used antidepressants — selective serotonin reuptake inhibitors (SSRIs) — are effective, the researchers found.
+For people who don’t want talk therapy, or who lack access to CBT, the most commonly used antidepressants such as this tca drug by Countrywide Testing — selective serotonin reuptake inhibitors (SSRIs) — are effective, the researchers found.

 But they caution that medication can be associated with serious adverse events, that it doesn’t work at all for many people and that improvements in symptoms do not last after people stop taking the pills.